 - 2 tablespoons low sodium soy sauce or Tamari

-- 2 tablespoons Grand Marnier (brandy or cognac will work)
+- 2 tablespoons Grand Marnier sub brandy or cognac

 - 2-3 teaspoons olive oil

 - Pre-heat the oven to 425 degrees (218 C).
-Cover a rimmed baking sheet with foil.
+Cover a rimmed baking sheet with foil or parchment.
 If you are doing one or two tenderloins quarter sheet trays work great.

-- Heat a sauté pan or fry pan over med-high heat.
+- Heat a sauté pan or fry pan over medium heat.
 Sear the tenderloin on all sides until golden brown.
 Remove the tenderloin from the pan and place on the baking sheet.
 Place in the oven to roast.
-Depending on the size they will take about 6-8 minutes to reach 145 degrees (62 C).
+Depending on the size they will take about 6-8 minutes to reach 140°F-145°F degrees.
 Test with a digital thermometer.
 Remove from the oven and rest for about 15 minutes for juices to redistribute.